marco-weger/ing-sw-2020-weger-paterna-saulle/README.md

 ### Configuration
 <!-- Talk about JSON and saved-match -->
-An optional JSON file could be saved in [Config file](./resources/config.json); if the software can't find the file it will use default value, written in square brackets.
+An optional [JSON file](resources/config.json) could be saved in "./resources/config.json"; if the software can't find the file it will use default value, written in square brackets.
 <br>
 Allowed params:
 * ip (used by client) [127.0.0.1] - addres of server